Toggle menu

 To secure your outdoor food waste caddy, put the handle all the way forward.
 This will 'lock' the caddy closed and prevent foxes and other animals getting to it.

-What does this mean for the team who empty my bin - are their jobs at risk?
+What does this mean for the team who empty my bin?

-We have involved staff and the trade union throughout the process, and there will be no compulsory redundancies as a result of these changes.
+We involved staff and the trade union throughout the process, and it was agreed there would be no compulsory redundancies as a result of these changes.

 For refuse collections, side waste will not be collected unless prior agreement has been given by our collection teams.
 All waste must be contained within your refuse bin.